 He was also known for his extensive collaboration with filmmaker Spike Lee, bringing his Louisiana-inspired jazz stylings all over the world.
 He worked on several of Lee’s films, including Jungle Fever, Malcolm X, Inside Man, and Da 5 Bloods.
 Aside from Lee, Blanchard also worked with directors Ron Shelton and Kasi Lemmons.

 Blanchard’s exceptional skills landed him various awards.
 He won five Grammy Awards and numerous nominations.
 He was also the recipient of Golden Globe and Primetime Emmy Awards for his recordings for various films.

 18. Phil Anselmo (Pantera)

-A significant departure from other entries on this list, Phil Anselmo is a heavy metal musician who ranks in the annals of metal frontmen.
+A significant departure from other entries on this list is Phil Anselmo.
+He is a heavy metal musician who ranks in the annals of metal frontmen.

-Summing Up Our List of Great Musicians From Louisiana
+Summing Up Our List of Musicians From Louisiana